-After completing an informed consent form, participants were informed that they would be presented with a scenario on the following page, followed by several questions about the actors depicted in these scenarios.
+After completing an informed consent form, participants were informed that they would be presented with a scenario on the following page, followed by several queen one about the actors depicted in these scenarios.
 The vignettes used in this study were adopted from Celniker et al. (2023, Study 6).
-They feature two employees, Marc and Justin, who work in a widget factory and have identical jobs.
+They featured two employees, Marc and Justin, who workworking in a widget factory and haveing identical jobs.
 On the next page, participants read character descriptions, one of the low-effort target (Justin) and one of the high-effort target (Mark).
 The vignette reads as follows:

 Justin and Mark work in the same factory and make the same widgets.
 Both Justin and Mark are able to produce approximately six widgets per hour, one widget around every 10 minutes.

 The market value for these widgets is \$4.00.
 Quality control inspections indicate that 96% of Justin's widgets and 96% of Mark's widgets work flawlessly, which means they can be sold.
 Thus, in an average hour, both Justin and Mark are able to produce \$23.04 worth of high-quality widgets.
 For Justin, making widgets requires minimal effort-although he works as quickly as possible, it is easy work.
 For Mark, making widgets requires a lot of effort-although he works as quickly as possible, it is hard work.

 Participants completed separate sets of dependent measures for each target in randomized order after reading the vignette.
-Because we were conducting the study in Germany and Mexico, weWe translated the vignettes to the respective languages using a team translation approach (Behr & Braun, 2023)(Behr & Braun, 2023).
-We worked closely with native speakers of the respective languages (German and Spanish).
-The questionnaire was translated into each language by two independent translators, including one of whom was one of the two authorsauthor of this paper and the other a native speaker of the target language.
+We translated the vignettes to the respective languages using a team translation approach (Behr & Braun, 2023).
+We worked, working closely with native speakers of the respective languages (German and Spanish).
+The questionnaire was translated into each language by two independent translators, including one author of this paper.
 The initial translations were then thoroughly discussed in joint review sessions between the two authors and the native speakers until a consensus on the final translation was reached.
 To ensure not only a correct translation but also an appropriate adaptation to the target countries, we considered the choice of wording, names, currency, and product values of the respective countries.